-Sex is an important part of any marriage.
+Physical intimacy is an essential part of any marriage.
 It raises your emotional connection to your spouse, builds trust, and contributes to overall relationship satisfaction.
-Plus, it’s fun and it feels great.
+Plus, it’s fun, and it feels great.

-It’s no surprise, then, how no sex drive in your marriage can contribute to an unhappy union.
+It’s no surprise, then, how loss of sexual desire for a partner can contribute to an unhappy union.

-It’s normal for your sex drive to have peaks and valleys throughout your marriage, but how do you know when an intimate lull has turned into a real problem?
+It’s normal for your sex drive to have peaks and valleys throughout your marriage, but how do you know when an intimate lull has become a real problem?

 1. Low testosterone

-Certain medications may contribute to having no sex drive.
-Estrogen found in the Birth Control Pill may hinder testosterone’s effect in women and lower their libidos.
-Other medications, such as those taken for clinical depression, can also have a negative effect on your sex drive.
+Oestrogen in the birth control pill may hinder testosterone’s effect and lower their libidos.
+Other medications, such as those for clinical depression, can hurt your sex drive.

 4. Chronic illness